-Do the institution's governance and organizational structures support and promote a high quality degree-granting institution?
+Will the institution's governance and organizational structures support and promote a high quality degree-granting institution?

-- #2 (Governance and administrative capacity)
+- #2 Governance and administrative capacity

-- #7 (Ethical conduct)
+- #7 Ethical conduct

-- #11 (Dispute resolution)
+- #11 Dispute resolution

-- Does the institution have administrative capacity, through its leadership and governance structure, capable of organizing and managing a reputable, effective and high quality degree-granting institution? - Has the institution designated an individual as having fiduciary or legal responsibility for the educational activities of the institution and as having the status of a corporate officer (or its equivalent) as defined in the Companies Act? - Does the institution have effective policies for dealing with disputes between the organization and its students, between the organization and its faculty, and between faculty and students? - How well are complaints, grievances, and/or disputes of students, faculty, staff and administration dealt with?
+- Does the institution have administrative capacity, through its leadership and governance structure, capable of organizing and managing a reputable, effective and high quality degree-granting institution? - Does the institution have a governing board with the authority to carry out the mandate/mission of the institution, and does it operate as an independent policy-making body?
+Are a majority of its members without any contractual, employment or ownership interest in the institution? - Does the institution's governing board have adequate provisions for appropriate academic staff participation in academic decision making, and for faculty, staff, students and administrators to be involved in the development of institutional policies? - Has the institution designated an individual as having fiduciary or legal responsibility for the educational activities of the institution and who has the status of a corporate officer (or its equivalent) as defined in the Companies Act? - Does the institution have effective policies for dealing with disputes between the organization and its students, between the organization and its faculty, and between faculty and students? - How well are complaints, grievances, and/or disputes of students, faculty, staff and administration dealt with?
 Is there evidence that the principles of natural justice apply? - Does the institution demonstrate that it values and upholds integrity and ethical conduct by having and following the relevant policies and practices by which it conducts its business?